chrimaho/py-tictoc-timer/README.md

         python -m poetry run pre-commit install
         ```
 4. Start contributing.
-5. Ensure you add a [Unit Test](https://docs.python.org/3/library/unittest.html) to the [test library](https://github.com/chrimaho/py-tictoc-timer/blob/main/tests/test_tictoc.py) for each new feature/functionality.
+5. Ensure you add additional [Unit Test](https://docs.python.org/3/library/unittest.html)s to the [test library](https://github.com/chrimaho/py-tictoc-timer/blob/main/tests/test_tictoc.py) for each new feature/functionality.
 6. Ensure that all the [tests](#tests) are passing successfully.
 7. When you're happy with the changes, raise a [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to merge with the [main](https://github.com/chrimaho/py-tictoc-timer/tree/main) branch again.